jupyter-server/jupyter-scheduler/docs/contributors/index.md

 [MyST](https://myst-parser.readthedocs.io/en/latest/index.html), a rich and more expressive flavor of Markdown.
 These files are located under `docs/`.

-The built documentation files are generated under `docs/_build/html` can be accessed in the browser via a file URI, e.g.
+The generated documentation files placed under `docs/_build/html` can be directly opened in the browser.
+We recommend bookmarking these file links if you will be editing and reviewing documentation frequently in the browser.
-`file:///Users/dlq/workplace/jupyter-scheduler/docs/_build/html/index.html`.
-We
-recommend bookmarking this if you will be editing documentation frequently.

 Sphinx by default only rebuilds files it detects were changed, though this detection logic is sometimes faulty.
 To force a full rebuild of the